Design science (methodology): Objectives

 rather than on what is currently existing.
-This mission can be compared to the one of the ‘explanatory sciences’, like the natural sciences and sociology, which is to develop knowledge to describe, explain and predict.
-Hevner states that the main purpose of design science research is achieving knowledge and understanding of a problem domain by building and application of a designed artifact.
+This mission can be compared to that of the ‘explanatory sciences’, like the natural sciences and sociology, which is to develop knowledge to describe, explain and predict.
+Hevner states that the main purpose of DSR is achieving knowledge and understanding of a problem domain by building and application of a designed artifact.

 Evolution and applications

-Since the first days of computer science, computer scientists have been doing design science research without naming it.
+Since the first days of computer science, computer scientists have been doing DSR without naming it.
 They have developed new architectures for computers, new programming languages, new compilers, new algorithms, new data and file structures, new data models, new database management systems, and so on.
 Much of the early research was focused on systems development approaches and methods.
 The dominant research philosophy in many disciplines has focused on developing cumulative, theory-based research results in order to make prescriptions.
-It seems that this ‘theory-with-practical-implications’ research strategy has not delivered on this aim, which led to search for practical research methods such as design science research.
+It seems that this ‘theory-with-practical-implications’ research strategy has not delivered on this aim, which led to search for practical research methods such as DSR.

 Characteristics

 The design process is a sequence of expert activities that produces an innovative product.
 The artifact enables the researcher to get a better grasp of the problem; the re-evaluation of the problem improves the quality of the design process and so on.
 This build-and-evaluate loop is typically iterated a number of times before the final design artifact is generated.
-In design science research, the focus is on the so-called field-tested and grounded technological rule as a possible product of Mode 2 research with the potential to improve the relevance of academic research in management.
+In DSR, the focus is on the so-called field-tested and grounded technological rule as a possible product of Mode 2 research with the potential to improve the relevance of academic research in management.
 Mode 1 knowledge production is purely academic and mono-disciplinary, while Mode 2 is multidisciplinary and aims at solving complex and relevant field problems.

 Guidelines in information systems research

-Hevner et al. have presented a set of guidelines for design science research within the discipline of Information Systems (IS).
-Design science research requires the creation of an innovative, purposeful artifact for a special problem domain.
+Hevner et al. have presented a set of guidelines for DSR within the discipline of Information Systems (IS).
+DSR requires the creation of an innovative, purposeful artifact for a special problem domain.
 The artifact must be evaluated in order to ensure its utility for the specified problem.
 In order to form a novel research contribution, the artifact must either solve a problem that has not yet been solved, or provide a more effective solution.
 Both the construction and evaluation of the artifact must be done rigorously, and the results of the research presented effectively both to technology-oriented and management-oriented audiences.

-Hevner counts 7 guidelines for a design science research:
+Hevner counts 7 guidelines for a DSR: